joebobbio/cros-utils/README.md

 1. Type and enter `shell` into crosh.
 1. Copy and paste `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/[name_of_script].sh` into crosh.

-If done correctly, there will be no output.
+If done correctly, this is what your crosh output should look like.
 ![output](/assets/Screenshot_2020-10-11_at_11.55.41_PM.png)

 # Running the scripts